 Today, people use solar energy to heat buildings and water and to generate electricity.
-Solar energy accounts for a very small percentage of U.S. energy-less than one percent.
+Solar energy accounts for a very small percentage of U.S. energy-just over one percent (1.5%).
 Solar energy is mostly used by residences and to generate electricity.
+Solar accounted for 2.8% of U.S. electricity in 2021.